 Mix 2 tablespoonfuls of iron sulphate, (commonly sold at hardware stores & garden centres) into 4.5 litres of water.
 Use a watering can and rose to sprinkle the solution over the bindii, ensuring it’s foliage is wetted.
 Promptly wash any splashes off paths, paving or plants with clean water.

-Use a fork, or hire an aerator, and aerate your lawn.
-This helps rain and air to get into the soil, helping your turf to develop a healthy root system.
+After the iron sulphate solution has dried, it’s time to aerate your lawn.
+Use a garden fork, or hire an aerator.
+Aeration helps rain and air to get into the soil, helping your turf to develop a stronger, healthier root system.